 - What % of their collection is ethical/sustainable?

-With brands like H&M their sustainable and recycled products only make up a small percentage of their overall inventory, and yet they rely heavily on it to promote how conscious they are.
+With some high street brands their sustainable and recycled products only make up a small percentage of their overall inventory, and yet they rely heavily on it to promote how conscious they are.

 If brands are actually sustainable all or the majority of their products should be eco friendly in some way, or if they’re newer to sustainability they should be aggressively trying to improve their products and manufacturing.
 Not just talking about it.